Sarika-cse/piggy-track/readme.md

 3. **Detailed Reports**: Provide more comprehensive analysis options, such as monthly or yearly breakdowns.
 4. **Export Data**: Add functionality to download expenses as a CSV file.

-## Developer Notes

-- Ensure you have a stable internet connection to load external libraries (Chart.js and Lity.js).
-- The project is designed to be a beginner-friendly introduction to web development.

----

-**PiggyTrack** is a practical project for students and developers to learn and showcase their frontend development skills.